vendasta/content-style-guide/04-grammar-and-mechanics.md

 #### Writing about Vendasta

-Our company's legal entity name is "The Rocket Science Group, LLC."
-Our trade name is "Vendasta."
-Use "The Rocket Science Group, LLC" only when writing legal documents or contracts.
+Our company's legal entity name is "Vendasta Technologies, Inc." Our trade name is "Vendasta."
+Use "Vendasta Technologies, Inc." only when writing legal documents or contracts.
 Otherwise, use "Vendasta."

-Always capitalize the first “M” and the “C” in Vendasta.
+Never capitalize the “A” in Vendasta.
+We used to do it, but we don't anymore.

 Refer to Vendasta as “we,” not “it.”

+Vendasta has many different types of partners, which can make it difficult to sum up in a few words.
+The catch-all term is resellers.
+Depending on the content you’re writing and who it targets, you may need to be more specific than that.
+Generally, agencies or digital agencies, traditional media companies, and B2B companies are fine.

+Vendasta has partners.
+Vendasta's partners have clients.
+Local businesses have customers.

 Capitalize the proper names of Vendasta products, features, pages, and tools.
-When referencing non-trademarked products like Pro, Snap, and Automation, include "Vendasta" in the name on first mention.
+When referencing products in third-party places, such as a guest blog on another website, include "Vendasta" in the name on first mention.

-- Vendasta Pro
+- Business Center (in support materials)
-- Vendasta Snap
+- Vendasta Business Center (in press releases, guest blogs, etc.)
-- Look What You Can Do

-#### Writing about other companies

-Honor companies’ own names for themselves and their products.
-Go by what’s used on their official website.

-- iPad
-- YouTube
+There are a few capitalization exceptions with certain products and events.
+Please use the following:

-- Yahoo!
+- MasterKey, not Masterkey

-Refer to a company or product as “it” (not “they”).

-### Slang and jargon

-Write in plain English.
-If you need to use a technical term, briefly define it so everyone can understand.

-- Vendasta's ops team is constantly scaling our servers to make sure our users have a great experience with our products.
-One way we do this is with shards, or partitions, that help us better horizontally scale our database infrastructure.

-### Text formatting

-Use italics to indicate the title of a long work (like a book, movie, or album) or to emphasize a word.

-- *Dunston Checks In*
-- Brandon *really* loves *Dunston Checks In*.

-Use italics when citing an example of an in-app Vendasta element, or referencing button and navigation labels in step-by-step instructions:

-- When you're all done, click *Send*.
-- The familiar A/B testing variables—*Subject line*, *From name*, and *Send time*—have now been joined by *Content*, and up to 3 combinations of a single variable can now be tested at once.

-Don’t use underline formatting, and don’t use any combination of italic, bold, caps, and underline.

-Left-align text, never center or right-aligned.

-Leave one space between sentences, never 2.

-### Write positively

-Use positive language rather than negative language.
-One way to detect negative language is to look for words like “can’t,” “don’t,” etc.

-- Yes: To get a donut, stand in line.
-- No: You can’t get a donut if you don’t stand in line.
+- VendastaCon, not Vendastacon or VCon

+Never use product abbreviations in outward-facing materials (e.g., VBC, RM, SM, etc.).

+Other internal terms, such as PID and AGID, should not be used externally, either in writing or when speaking to partners.

+Vendasta’s internal CRM is Sales and Success Center, not Vendasta Money Factory or VMF.
+We are currently trying to eliminate money factory terms.